benj-8229/nural/README.md

 I'm planning to continue development and implement more features

 - Different storage modes (stored in project folder vs inside nural installation folder)
-- Metadata for notes to allow more intelligent CLI parsing, e.g commands automatically open MRU note
+- Metadata for notes to allow more intelligent CLI parsing, e.g commands automatically selecting the MRU note
 - Piping text into append command
 - Global flag to access a more traditional global note store